see-for-yourself/bgdv-book/_posts/2025-05-19-chapter9_geopandas.md

 copyright: "Copyright © 2024-2025, P. L. Chiu.
 All Rights Reserved."
 ---

-So far we have dealt with visualizing data over time.
+So far, we have dealt with visualizing data over time.
 To visualize data over space, maps are often used.
 In this chapter, we cover some basics of geospatial visualization with GeoPandas and show examples of plotting data points over a map.
-And in the next chapter we will associate the visual propeties of the geographic regions to the data within each region to create choropleth maps.
+And in the next chapter we will associate the visual properties of the geographic regions to the data within each region to create choropleth maps.

 ## 9.1 Plotting Points over a Map with GeoPandas